bschubernd/cashbox/README.md

 2. edit price-lsit with cashbox-Pricelist
  * empty lines in the price-list are ignored
+ * comments starting with a '#' are ignored
  * each line represents one article
  * each line has the format: `<name> <price> [<count>]`
  * `<name>` can have spaces but must be unique.